 Next, break down the content with heading tags (from heading 1 to 4).
 You can use it to organise the content and make it skimmable.
 You can also increase your posts’ credibility by putting some links from high authority sites – ones that possess expertise in a specific niche.

-Don’t forget to add visual elements like images, videos, or info graphics.
-Aside from making your posts aesthetically pleasing, it can bring more views as well.
+Don’t forget to add visual elements like images, videos, or infographics.
+Always use design programs for making your content more engaging and images unique such as collage maker, background remover, watercolour maker, hair colour changer etc… Aside from making your posts aesthetically pleasing, it can bring more views as well.

 Above all, deliver what the readers want.
 Always put your audience into perspective when writing.